 All existing eternalistic ethical theories are not merely wrong, they’re entirely irrelevant to the issues we actually care about.
 The ones they obsess over (deontology vs. consequentialism, trolley problems, what Jesus would have said) no one cares about.
 Those are quite unlike the ethical questions we typically encounter.

-Ethical nihilism recognizes (accurately) that ethics has none, but concludes that ethics is merely subjective and/or meaningless.
+Ethical nihilism recognizes (accurately) that ethics has no ultimate foundation, but then concludes that ethics is merely subjective and/or meaningless.
 This is wrong; it seems plausible only if one fails to challenge the underlying metaphysical assumption about the nature of ethics.

 Ethical responsiveness rejects the assumption and so can develop an accurate ethical practice.